miriamcsn/chessGame/README.md

 # chessGame
-This is a Chess game system I made in Java to practice the language.
+This is a Chess game system I am constructing in Java to practice the language.